Monthly Market Reports

 The Department of Agriculture and Water Resources is an observer of the ICC.

-AWI’s briefing pack provided to ICC representatives at the last meeting to distribute to their members can be found here.
+Briefing packs are provided to ICC representatives to distribute to their members.

 The Bi-Annual Woolgrower Forum is an important forum for AWI to directly engage woolgrowers in its business planning activities.